UCSCLibrary/SimpleVocabPlus/README.md

 To Do
 ------------

-Add a chance of merging content of two or more fields into a single suggestion list (f.i.: from Creator and Contributor); list should be checked for unicity; extra control could check if similar name are duplicates (f.i.: Doe, Johh and Doe John).
+Add a chance of merging content of two or more fields into a single suggestion list (f.i.: from Creator and Contributor); merged list should be checked for unicity.
+An extra control could check if fields contents are too similar and maybe one of them contains typo (f.i.: Doe, John and Doe John); unfortunately, proximity function used on database risk to be quite slow.

 Installation